4. The GoldList Book: the Headlist

 There are not many rules when it comes to doing the Headlist.
 In the main we take 25 words or 20 words if we prefer.
 The advantage to taking 20 is that it is easier for some people to get the materials (especially if they don’t like squared paper) and of course it leads to more regular breaks which may be also a good thing.
 Both 20 and 25 go nicely into a hundred and this facilitates counting on big projects.

 You would then number the side panel 1-20 or 1-25.
 You can write in all the numbers or count up and just write the first and last in, and use a pencil mark down the side of the book to show you where the 25th (or 20th) line is.
 You can do whichever you prefer.
-If this is the second sheet of the Headlist, the numbering will start at 26 or 21 and will go down to 40 or 50, etc etc. Remember that each list has its own numbering system so the Headlist carries on just adding to its own number and when you finish a book and start another with a Headlist in (later on we’ll explain more, but this is called a “Bronze” book) and maybe another after that, the numbers in the Headlist of “H” just keep on growing.
+If this is the second sheet of the Headlist, the numbering will start at 26 or 21 and will go down to 40 or 50, etc., etc. Remember that each list has its own numbering system so the Headlist carries on just adding to its own number and when you finish a book and start another with a Headlist in the next book (later on we’ll explain more, but these are called the “Bronze” book) and maybe another after that, the numbers in the Headlist of “H” just keep on growing.

 For example, a GoldLister is working on a Headlist and the page he is on ends in the number 4040.
 From this, we know that he is doing 20 per sheet (you only cannot tell this in the round hundreds) and we know that this is the 202nd double page this person did at the point that they are working on that.